ffloyd/flows/README.md

 # Success result will have shape like { key1: ..., key2: ... }
 #
 # If one of keys is missing in the final operation context an exception will be raised.
-success :key1, :key2
+ok_shape :key1, :key2

 # Set different exposed keys for different statuses.
 #
 # Operation result status is a status of last executed step result.
-success status1: [:key1, :key2],
+ok_shape status1: [:key1, :key2],
         status2: [:key3]

 # Failure shapes defined in the same way:
-failure :key1, :key2
+err_shape :key1, :key2
-failure status1: [:key1, :key2],
+err_shape status1: [:key1, :key2],
         status2: [:key3]
 ```

-Operation definition should have exact one `success` DSL-call and zero or one `failure` DSL-call.
+Operation definition should have exact one `ok_shape` DSL-call and zero or one `err_shape` DSL-call.
 If you want to disable shaping
 you can write `no_shape` DSL-call instead of shape definitions.

 #### Routing & Tracks